 The Norfolk Street Choir Project has, from its inception, embraced artistic expression as a vehicle for building community and affirming the human worth and dignity of those affected by homelessness, poverty, physical and mental health difficulties, incarceration and public disenfranchisement.
 Partnering with the Arts for Optimal Health Program (AOHP) and engaging the Graduate Art Therapy and Counseling Program's faculty and students, participants are guided to relate the art processes to metaphors for life, seek enjoyment, and share intentions and experiences related to their art products.

 Engaging in expressive arts allows participants to be witnessed and to witness others, much like the experiences of singing together, engaging in artmaking will provide a community of support and expression.
 Artworks will communicate their stories and experiences, which when guided by art therapist and art therapy students, will be therapeutic and meet their needs to navigate their unique difficulties.
 The healing power of arts engagement is the heart of this collaboration.
 In the future, we hope to combine arts expression to include the visual arts along with our existing choir and musical arts.

 Beneath the Surface: Visual Conversations about Race in Hampton Roads

-This art-based one-day workshop was developed to engage community members in exploring the history of race and racial disparity in Hampton Roads.
-The workshop includes a panel of local historians sharing the history of race in the area, followed by community art making led by a local art therapist.
-Art making focuses on creating a response to history, examining present day needs, and exploring future transformation.
-Workshop held at various locations in the Hampton Roads area - please visit our Upcoming Events page for scheduled dates.
+An art-based workshop developed to engage community members in exploring the history of race and racial disparity in Hampton Roads.
+This one day workshop will include a panel of local historians sharing the history of race in the area, followed by community art making led by a local art therapist.
+Art making will focus on creating a response to history, examining present day needs, and exploring future transformation.

 Education & Advocacy